 Effortless go up the hill on the magic carpet

-Day 1: Introducing the fun and joy of skiing
+Day 1: Introducing the fun and joy of skiing (and learning how to stand independently)

 The first day should be all about introducing the “idea” of skiing to your little one – it’ll be a day full of new things!
 Putting on all the equipment (the first time will always be your hardest, especially getting those boots on – make sure they step all the way down!).
 Riding up the magic carpet.
 Going down the hill with you.